deep-diver/ml-deployment-k8s-tfserving/README.md

 👋 **Note**
 - Even though this project uses an image classification its structure and techniques can be used to serve other models as well.
 - There is a counter part project using FastAPI instead of TFServing.
-If you wonder from how to convert TensorFlow model to ONNX optimized model to deploy it on k8s cluster, please check out the [this repo](https://github.com/sayakpaul/ml-deployment-k8s-fastapi).
+If you wonder from how to convert TensorFlow model to ONNX optimized model to deploy it on k8s cluster, check out the [this repo](https://github.com/sayakpaul/ml-deployment-k8s-fastapi).

 ## Deploying the model as a service with k8s